-Aurora has entered into a series of agreements under which it sold, and will continue to sell, certain patient accounts receivable to a qualifying special purpose entity in a revolving period securitization transaction expected to span a long-term period.
-In connection with this securitization, the Hospital sells, without recourse and on an ongoing basis, its patient accounts receivable to Aurora.
-As consideration for such sales, the Hospital records an amount due from affiliates equal to the net value of the patient receivables sold.
-At December 31, 2009 and 2008, the net patient accounts receivable sold totaled \$21,381,000 and \$18,878,000, respectively, which are net of allowance for doubtful accounts of \$15,488,000 and \$15,684,000, respectively.
+During 2009, Aurora entered into a series of agreements under which it sold certain patient accounts receivable to a qualifying special purpose entity in a revolving period securitization transaction expected to span a long-term period.
+In connection with this securitization, the Hospital sold, without recourse and on an ongoing basis, its patient accounts receivable to Aurora.
+As consideration for such sales, the Hospital recorded an amount due from affiliates equal to the net value of the patient receivables sold.
+At December 31, 2009, the net patient accounts receivable sold totaled \$21,381,000 which is net of allowance for doubtful accounts of \$15,488,000.

 Aurora has a centralized cash depository and disbursement arrangement, as a means of improving investment returns and facilitating the settlement of intercompany balances.
-Affiliates which, on a net basis, have advanced funds, earn interest on such advances.
-Similarly, affiliates which, on a net basis, have borrowed funds, incur interest expense on those borrowings.
+In 2009, affiliates which, on a net basis, have advanced funds, earn interest on such advances.
+Similarly, in 2009, affiliates which, on a net basis, have borrowed funds, incur interest expense on those borrowings.
 Interest rates credited or charged approximate those earned by Aurora on its centralized depository accounts.
-At December 31, 2009 and 2008, the Hospital's portion of Aurora's cash concentration accounts, including amounts due from the sale of patient accounts receivable, totaled \$226,592,000 and \$182,730,000, respectively.
+Beginning January 1, 2010, affiliates no longer earn interest on advances to Aurora or incur expense on borrowings from Aurora are recorded as an adjustment to the expenses for management services and operational support provided by Aurora to the Hospital.
+At December 31, 2010 and 2009, the Hospital's portion of Aurora's cash concentration accounts totaled \$242,537,000 and \$205,211,000, respectively.
 Such amounts are classified as current and noncurrent due from affiliates in the accompanying financial statements in the same proportion as Aurora's consolidated current and noncurrent cash and investments.
-Interest income credited to the Hospital on its portion of Aurora's cash concentration accounts totaled \$5,679,000 and \$4,753,000 in 2009 and 2008, respectively, and is included in other revenue in the accompanying financial statements.
+Interest income credited to the Hospital on its portion of Aurora's cash concentration accounts totaled \$0 and \$5,679,000 in 2010 and 2009, respectively, and is included in other revenue in the accompanying financial statements.

 Amounts advanced by the Hospital to Aurora have been primarily used to fund advances to or investments in the various operating members of the Aurora system.
-Management of Aurora believes its affiliates have the ability and intent to repay these advances.
+Management of the Hospital believes Aurora and its affiliates have the ability and intent to repay these advances.
 Should some or all of these advances not be repaid by Aurora, the Hospital's net assets would be reduced and its debt to equity ratio would be increased.
 The fair value of the Hospital's advances to affiliates is estimated to approximate their carrying value.

 Transactions with affiliates are recorded at amounts which approximate cost and are allocated based upon volume, usage, and budgeted financial operations.
 Aurora provides certain administrative and support services to the Hospital.
 Additionally, the Hospital provides operational support to certain affiliated clinics closely associated with the Hospital.
-Expenses for management services totaled \$47,636,000 and \$48,283,000 (including operational support of \$8,334,000 and \$7,951,000) in 2009 and 2008, respectively.
-At December 31, 2009 and 2008, the Hospital owed \$8,334,000 and \$10,577,000, respectively, to affiliated organizations for such activities, included in due to affiliates in the accompanying financial statements.
+Expenses for management services totaled \$42,035,000 and \$47,636,000 (including operational support of \$6,985,000 and \$8,334,000) in 2010 and 2009, respectively.
+At December 31, 2009, the Hospital owed \$8,334,000 to affiliated organizations for such activities, included in due to affiliates in the accompanying financial statements.
+At December 31, 2010, the Hospital owed no amounts to affiliated organizations for such activities,

 The Hospital, along with certain other Aurora affiliates, participates in the Aurora Consolidated Laboratories Co-Tenancy (the Co-Tenancy).
 The primary purpose of the Co-Tenancy is to operate an integrated, full-service diagnostic laboratory.
-Other expenses include \$7,363,000 and \$7,432,000 in 2009 and 2008, respectively, related to laboratory services provided by the Co-Tenancy.
+Other expenses include \$7,082,000 and \$7,363,000 in 2010 and 2009, respectively, related to laboratory services provided by the Co-Tenancy.